Download a FREE E-Book with 20 Easy Weeknight Dinners

 Instant pot chicken thighs and rice on a serving plate with roasted brussels sprouts

-The seasoned chicken is moist and flavorful.
+• Instant pot favorite – The seasoned chicken is moist and flavorful.
 The rice is still fluffy yet almost creamy like risotto.
-The two together are truly wonderful especially when served with some roasted veggies like Brussels sprouts.
+The two together are truly wonderful.
+It feels like an instant pot rice casserole.

-This is a great recipe to make for meal prep!
+• Meal prep go to – This is a great recipe to make for meal prep with pantry staples like rice!
 It makes A LOT of rice so I use it as a way to make super flavorful rice that I can use all week long!!

 Above view of chicken thighs and rice on a serving plate with brussels sprouts